 When will we be assigned a caseworker?

-You will be assigned a caseworker at Part I of the Informational Meeting that you and your spouse attend.
+You will be assigned a caseworker after attending both parts of the required training and submitting your formal application fee.